About Us

 The Clean Hydrogen Future Coalition (CHFC) was founded to bring together a diverse group of stakeholders to promote clean hydrogen as a critical pathway to achieve global decarbonization objectives while also increasing U.S. global competitiveness.

-The Clean Hydrogen Future Coalition represents a diverse group of energy companies, labor unions, utilities, NGOs, equipment suppliers, and project developers who are committed to the advancement of a net zero CO2 economy that is supported by infrastructure across the supply chain to fully scale clean hydrogen production and use in the U.S.
+The Clean Hydrogen Future Coalition represents a diverse group of energy companies, utilities, NGOs, equipment suppliers, project developers and labor groups who are committed to the advancement of a clean hydrogen economy that is supported by infrastructure and investments across the supply chain necessary to fully scale a clean hydrogen industry.

 Board Members